theo-armour/agenda/1-health/reference/2-pt-exercise-routines-daily.md

 Standing up

+* 10 squats
+* 10 lift right leg
+* Stand on right foot : 20 seconds
+* 10 sit to stand ~ raising arms above head while wiggling fingers and doing Kegel tightening ~ upon siting: rotate shoulders
+* 30 seconds each ~ sitting with one leg crossed and leaning forward ~ left and right ~ then stretch and wiggle toes
 * 10 swing raised arms from side to front ~ stretching fingers
-* 6 sit to stand ~ raising arms above head while wiggling fingers and doing Kegel tightening ~ upon siting: rotate shoulders
-* 30 seconds each ~ sitting with one leg crossed and leaning forward ~ left and right ~ then stretch and wiggle toes

 ## Bathroom upon waking up